 My name is Becky.
 I am a former 8th grade Science teacher who is now a stay at home mother of 7 children, including boy & girl twins born in 1996, a son born in 2003, another in 2005, yet another son in 2010, a daughter in 2012, and a another little boy to round out the lot in 2013.
 (Yeah I know we’re a little crazy, what can I say we like kids, and our life is never boring.)
-The 4 oldest kids have been competitive swimmers in some capacity or another.
+The 6 oldest kids have been competitive swimmers in some capacity or another.
 The twins have been competitively swimming since they were 5.
 We’ve done Rec swimming, USA swimming, a YMCA teams, and the twins swam on their High School team.
 My oldest daughter is now retired, while her twin brother has gone on to compete at the collegiate level.
+Both twins now coach swimming as well.
 So needless to say we are around pools a lot!
 Although I’ve never swam competitively myself, I was a high school and college athlete in other sports, and have been a swim mom since 2001.
-My oldest son is very passionate about swimming (both as a swimmer and coach), and has provided me the opportunity to attend a lot of different types of meets over the years so I have a plethora of experiences, stories, and advice that I am eager to share with you.
+My oldest two sons are very passionate about swimming, and have provided me the opportunity to attend a lot of different types of meets over the years so I have a plethora of experiences, stories, and advice that I am eager to share with you.

 What qualifies Becky as some Swim team guru?